3052/platform/blog/2024-05-20/rakuten.tv/se/readme.md

 width="960" height="540"

-UK is HD, but DK/FI/NO/SE all SD
+FR/UK is HD, but DK/FI/NO/SE all SD